Sharp phase transitions in high-dimensional changepoint detection: Introduction

-A slightly different formula characterizes the detection boundary when the change can occur in either direction (Theorem \ref{main2}).
+A slightly different formula for the detection boundary arises when the direction of the change is unknown (Theorem \ref{main2}), which differs from the above formula only in the first case $(a \leq 1-2\beta)$.

-The key methodological ideas used in this paper for showing the upper bound are inspired by those found in \cite{chan2015optimal} and \cite{liu2021minimax}.
-Specifically, penalization of a Berk--Jones type statistic \citep{berk1979goodness}, together with a geometrically growing grid of candidate changepoint locations, motivates a test statistic that can detect alternative hypotheses whose signal is at least $\rho^*$, while controlling type 1 error (see Section \ref{calcupp}).
-The lower bound construction for this result is described in Section \ref{calclow}.
+The key methodological ideas used in this paper for proving feasibility throughout the detectable region are inspired by those found in \cite{chan2015optimal} and \cite{liu2021minimax}.
+Our test involves the penalization of a Berk--Jones type statistic (\cite{berk1979goodness}) that aggregates a statistic computed from each candidate changepoint location in a geometrically growing grid of locations.
+This feasibility result is complemented by an impossibility result in Section \ref{calclow}, where a least favorable prior distribution is constructed for each $(\rho,a,\beta)$ in the undetectable region.